Link Search Menu Expand Document

 Build targets

 By default, the CI will build the x86_64 target.
-To build a different target, you need to select an alternate target from the GitHub actions page.
+To build a different target, you need to select an alternate target using the TARGET environment variable, refer to Environment variables for more details.

 Build locally